raptordev21/marks-checker/README.md

 1. Enter total number of questions and click next
 1. Fill your answers and actual answers then click next
 1. View result with other details

----
-Css framework used : Bootstrap

-Languages used : Html Css JavaScript